Effect-TS/platform/docs/platform-node/index.ts.md

 ## From "@effect/platform-node/Runtime"

-Re-exports all named exports from the "@effect/platform-node/Runtime" module as "Runtime".
+Re-exports all named exports from the "@effect/platform-node/Runtime" module as `Runtime`.

 **Signature**